-In 2019, ALLEA, the European Federation of Academies of Sciences and Humanities, will celebrate its 25th anniversary during its annual General Assembly, hosted by the Swiss Academies of Arts and Sciences.
-As in all jubilees, there should be room for pride and celebration, but also for appraisal and critique; to look at past achievements with the eyes of the present, in order to prepare a better future.
+In 2019, ALLEA, the European Federation of Academies of Sciences and Humanities, celebrated its 25th anniversary during its annual General Assembly, hosted by the Swiss Academies of Arts and Sciences.
+As in all jubilees, there was room for pride and celebration, but also for appraisal and critique; we looked at past achievements with the eyes of the present, in order to prepare a better future.

 Yet, public confidence in the guiding role of science in shaping our future seems to be increasingly called into question.
 Does European science blossom, while European societies ache?
 Political discourse is frequently driven by algorithms of acceptance rather than by scientific or scholarly expertise.
 Our common cultural values, rooted in the curiosity and tolerance of the Enlightenment, are increasingly challenged.
 Different perceptions and narratives of Europe threaten to divide our societies, leaving a vacuum of haunting uncertainty about the future.

 What role can European academies play to provide a bridge between production and diffusion of knowledge for the benefit of society?
 How can they contribute their share to the anchoring of the underlying values of the Enlightenment upon which scientific progress is based?

 To address these questions, the yearly ALLEA scientific symposium was divided in the following four sessions: